Repurposing Image Diffusion Models for Training-Free Music Style Transfer on Mel-spectrograms: Related Work

-\textbf{Diffusion Models.} Diffusion models (DMs) have emerged as powerful generative models, surpassing GANs in sample quality due to their stable training and scalability \cite{dhariwal2021diffusion, ho2020denoising}.
-Variants such as DDIM accelerate sampling by adopting non-Markovian updates \cite{song2020denoising}.
-More recently, Stable Diffusion (SD) \cite{rombach2022high} introduced a latent-space formulation that enables efficient, high-quality image synthesis.
-While diffusion models have been widely explored in vision, their adaptation to music remains limited, largely due to data scarcity and training cost.
-Our work repurposes SD for music style transfer without additional training, introducing attention-based manipulation as a novel mechanism for style infusion in the audio domain.
+\textbf{Image Diffusion Models.} Diffusion models have surpassed GANs in generative fidelity owing to training stability and scalability~\cite{dhariwal2021diffusion,ho2020denoising}.
+Non-Markovian samplers like DDIM~\cite{song2020denoising} accelerate inference, and Stable Diffusion (SD)~\cite{rombach2022high} pioneered efficient high-quality synthesis in a compressed latent space.
+Adaptation to music, however, remains hindered by data scarcity and prohibitive training costs, which we bypass by repurposing SD for training-free style transfer.